Analysis | Schumer’s overblown attack on GOP proposal for medical malpractice lawsuits

 The medical malpractice legal experts we consulted had concerns about the Republican bill but also indicated that Schumer got his details wrong.

 “Schumer was right, though one needs to understand how the bill works in order to understand why he was right,” David C. Vladeck, a law professor at Georgetown University, wrote in an email.
 “There are a number of provisions of the bill that taken together make it impossible, or virtually impossible, to sue a health-care provider.
-Let’s start with someone [is] sick with the virus and doesn’t get medical care that any competent provider would give.
-That person cannot sue because the bill nullifies most state tort law and permits only cases of gross negligence or willful misconduct to proceed.
-The bill’s definitions are even tighter than most state law, and thus unless the provider intended to inflict harm, the case would be dismissed at the threshold.”
+Let’s start with someone [who is] sick with the virus and doesn’t get medical care that any competent provider would give.
+That person cannot sue, because the bill nullifies most state tort law and permits only cases of gross negligence or willful misconduct to proceed.
+The bill’s definitions are even tighter than most state law, and, thus, unless the provider intended to inflict harm, the case would be dismissed at the threshold.”

-Allison K. Hoffman, a medical malpractice legal expert at the University of Pennsylvania Carey Law School, said “the bill does apply specifically to coronavirus-related health-care services, not all medical services.”
+Allison K. Hoffman, a medical malpractice legal expert at the University of Pennsylvania Carey Law School, said that “the bill does apply specifically to coronavirus-related health-care services, not all medical services.”

-“For example, if someone goes in for open heart surgery and the MD is negligent and she dies, this law would not in my view protect that doctor from liability,” Hoffman wrote in an email.
+“For example, if someone goes in for open heart surgery, and the MD is negligent and she dies, this law would not in my view protect that doctor from liability,” Hoffman wrote in an email.
 But she and Vladeck both pointed to another potential loophole, where the bill says “acts, omissions, or decisions resulting from a resource or staffing shortage shall not be considered willful misconduct or gross negligence.”

 “So if someone dies of covid-related complications because no doctor, nurse, or respiratory therapist was available, that’s not enough to make out a claim because a staffing or resource shortage would not be considered gross negligence or willful misconduct,” Hoffman wrote, adding that “this provision makes me wonder what happens if covid-related care creates spillover elsewhere, such as shortages of ER staff, which then causes people who come in with more routine emergencies to be harmed or die.
 Is that a coronavirus-related medical liability action?”